dani8439/well-grounded-rubyist/sample_code/chapter_one/notes.md

 The most important concept in Ruby is the concept of the object.
 CLosely related and playing an important supporting role, is the concept of the *class*.

 #### THE ORIGIN OF OBJECTS IN CLASSES ####
+*Classes* define clusters of behavior or functionality, and every object is an instance of exactly one class.
+Ruby provides a large number of built-in classes, representing important foundational data types (classes like `String`, `Array`, and `Fixnum`).
+Every